frdedynamics/hvl_robotics_website/_pages/shared_pages/ros-related-pages/rosify-python-scripts.md

     </code></pre>
 </div>

-# Exercise: Update your robot via visualizer
+# Voluntary Exercise: Update your robot via visualizer

 We have two nodes, one of which controls the real robot (send_single_joint_cmd.py) and the other visualizes the robot simulation.
 Often, you would like to see your robot configuration according to the given joint positions.
 Only after you are satisfied with the safety of the robot in this configuration, update the configuration of the real robot.